MicrosoftDocs/CordovaDocs/cordovadocs/run-your-app/run-app-android.md

 ![Visual Studio Options](media/vs-taco-run-android/figure-11.png)

-To run your Apache Cordova application on an Android Emulator: in the Visual Studio **Standard** toolbar, set the release type to **Debug**, the target OS to **Android**, and the execution target to one of the **Google Emulator** options as shown in the following figure.
+To run your Apache Cordova application on an Android Emulator: in the Visual Studio **Standard** toolbar, set the release type to **Debug**, the target OS to **Android**, and the debug target to one of the **Google Emulator** options as shown in the following figure.
 Click the **Google Emulator** button, or press **F5** to build and launch the application, and then begin a debugging session with the application.

 ![Visual Studio Standard Toolbar](media/vs-taco-run-android/figure-12.png)

-### <a id="intel-configuration"></a> Configuring Your System to Use the Intel Emulators
+### <a id="HAXM"></a> Configuring Your System to Use HAXM

-The Intel emulators require a system running an Intel processor that supports Intel's VT-x technology; to learn if your processor is supported, check out [*Determine If Your Processor Supports Intel Virtualization Technology*](http://www.intel.com/content/www/us/en/support/processors/000005486.html).
+By default, the Google Android emulator uses [Intel's HAXM virtualization technology](https://software.intel.com/en-us/android/articles/intel-hardware-accelerated-execution-manager) to improve the performance of the emulators.
+HAXM requires you to use an Intel processor that supports Intel's VT-x technology; to learn if your processor is supported, check out [*Determine If Your Processor Supports Intel Virtualization Technology*](http://www.intel.com/content/www/us/en/support/processors/000005486.html).
+When running on an Android emulator, Visual Studio attempts to first use a HAXM enabled emulator.
+If HAXM is not installed, or cannot be used on your computer, then a slower ARM-based emulator image is used.

-The Intel emulators are incompatible with Microsoft's Hyper-V technology, so to use them, you'll need to disable Hyper-V. You can disable Hyper-V through the Windows Control Panel or using the Windows command-line using the instructions in the following sections.
+If you find that the Google Android Emulator is performing slowly, try disabling Hyper-V. HAXM is incompatible with Microsoft's Hyper-V technology, so to use them, you'll need to disable Hyper-V. You can disable Hyper-V through the Windows Control Panel or using the Windows command-line using the instructions in the following sections.

 > [!NOTE]
 > Disabling Hyper-V will prevent you from using the Windows Phone emulator.
 However, you can still deploy to a Windows Phone device while Hyper-V is disabled.